 Netflix has been home to many incredible TV Shows and Movies for several years.
 However, gone are the days when it only grabbed our attention by bringing the most spectacular Hollywood content.
-Nowadays, the streaming giant is constantly pushing Korean content, and fortunately, worldwide fandom is pleased to see this.
+Nowadays, the streaming giant is constantly pushing Korean projects, and fortunately, worldwide fandom is pleased to see this.
 So, if you’re looking for the best K-Dramas to watch on Netflix, here’s a list that might help you.

 1. Crash Landing On You